redfox-mx/vite-lit-css/README.md

 export default defineConfig({
   plugins: [litCss({
     include: /\.scss/, // transform only scss files as lit styles
-    exclude: [/global.css/] // exclude your global styles })],
+    exclude: [/global.css/, './src/index.css'] // exclude your global styles
+  })],
 })

 // index.ts

-import './styles.global.css' // this file will skiped from this plugin
+import './styles.global.css' // this file will skipped from this plugin
 ```

-> Your index.html __never__ be transformed.
-You can put your theme or global css variables/styles inside it.
+> Your index.html will be transformed.
+You __must__ include your theme or global css files inside exclude option!!.

 ## Caveats

 - Currently, HMR is not supported, and every change made inside your lit imported styles will trigger a full page reload.

-[^1]: `vite-plugin-lit-css` patch your imports to prevent `vite:css-post` from emitting incorrect css assets and `vite:import-analysis` from getting warnings.